 The Soldier/Demoman update included a brief comic that revealed several things about the Announcer.
 First, judging by the page URLs, she's really called the Administrator; second, as fans have long suspected, she serves as announcer for both teams; third, she controls access to the players' unlockable weapons; and fourth, she looks almost exactly like the best-known fan art of her (Valve actually got the original artist's permission to use the character).

-Luvdisc's uselessness has been acknowledged in X & Y as it is one of only two Pokémon that can be caught with the Old Rod.
-The other being Magikarp.
+Luvdisc's uselessness has been acknowledged in X & Y, as it is one of only two Pokémon that can be caught with the Old Rod.
+The other is Magikarp.

 The pronunciation of the name "Pokémon" was originally said as "Pock-ay-mon" in the anime, but the theme tune said "Poke-ay-mon".
 The usual fan pronounciation is either "Poke-ay-mon" or "Poke-uh-mon", and these are so widespread that Nintendo accepted them as correct.

 1up.com: First, what is the abbreviation of the Blue Mages — will it be "BLU?"
 Hiromichi Tanaka: Thanks, the check's in the mail.
 We're going to borrow your abbreviation.
 We didn't have one yet. [laughs]